 How to Fight Rumors, Lies, and Propaganda

 People want to know the unknown.
 People will always gossip about public figures, people in power and no one is above the proverbial across-the-fence conversation, even if they fail to realize they're taking part in gossip until after the conversation has ended.
 It's inevitable.
-So how do you fight a damaging rumor without giving it legs in the media?

 Part of the reason misinformation is able to take such a stronghold is that our brains are hard-wired to retain only the most important information about other people.
 We simply don't have enough space in our heads to remember every little detail, good or bad, about everyone we encounter.